What is Throughput? An Explanation Of Throughput

 All network connections have allotted bandwidth, so if you’re using the maximum amount, latency will increase.
-To improve performance, shut down applications you’re not actively using.
+It is important to reduce network latency to improve performance; shut down applications you are not actively using.

 - Use a wired connection

-Wireless connections increase the chance of packets getting lost since they’re sent through the air.
+Wireless connections increase the chance of packets getting lost since they are sent through the air.
 After this happens, the server has to send the information again which causes a delay.
-Using an Ethernet or fiber optic cable is an inexpensive and efficient way to improve connection and speed.
+Using an Ethernet or fiber optic cable is inexpensive and efficiently benefits the improvement of connection and speed.

 - Remove faulty hardware

-Faulty hardware can sometimes cause high latency.
+Faulty hardware can sometimes cause an increase in latency.
 By process of elimination, try working without certain equipment to see how it affects network speed to pinpoint the exact piece of hardware causing the issue.